 Leveraging a particularly strong presence in Houston, Vinson & Elkins LLP is well known for its knowledge of the environmental risks in the energy sector.
-Headed by Larry Nettles, the department has a track record of success in securing key permits for development projects, namely approvals for multi-state projects involving NEPA and federal lands.
+Jointly headed by Larry Nettles in Houston and Ronald Tenpas in Washington DC, the department has a track record of success in securing key permits for development projects, namely approvals for multi-state projects involving NEPA and federal lands.
 Other key figures in Houston include recently-promoted partner Matthew Dobbins, who advises on issues such as environmental and climate change risk mitigation, and Jennifer Cornejo, a contact for environmental permitting issues.

 Blackstone Energy Partners

 Energy Transfer Partners/Trans-Pecos Pipeline

 Greer Capital Corporation